angelokezimana/PHP-MVC-REST-API/README.md

 ```
 <h2> Database Connection </h2>

-> <p> Consider that for useing database you should edit config.php file before start useing database.</p>
+> <p> Consider that for using database you should edit config.php file before start using database.</p>

-<p> For getting a database connection, you can use bellow sample in Model directory: </p>
+<p> For getting a database connection, you can use below sample in Model directory: </p>

 ```php
 <?php